jekyllgrim/Alice-Toys-of-Madness/README.md

 ## Contents and requirements

 **GZDoom 4.12.2** required

 **Maps**: none (so far)

 **Custom player class**: yes (required for full features; compatibility with other mods that utilize a custom player class is not guaranteed)

 **Custom weapons, ammo, items**: yes

 **Custom sounds**: yes

 ## Features

 Play as Alice and lay waste to the demons!
 Features unique weapons, some unique items, entirely custom sprites, and some familiar 3D models and sounds.

+### Player features

+* 3D model for the player with different world-models for weapons and multiple animations

+* Double jump

+* Quick kick

+* Anti-slip system when landing after a jump if the player is not pressing movement buttons (or pressing them in the opposite direction of the original jump).

 ### Weapons

 * Vorpal Knife: Slice and dice, go snicker-snack!
 Throw the knife to stick it into enemies, then recall it at a press of a button.

-* Hobby Horse: Crush your opponents with mighty blows, or perform a pluging attack with secondary fire.
-Note, the longer you fall when plunging, the more damage you will deal!
+* Hobby Horse: Crush your opponents with mighty blows, or perform a plunging attack with secondary fire.
+Note, the plunge, the higher the damage!

 * Playing Cards: Sharp projectiles with mild homing capabilities.
 Secondary fire launches a volley of them with delayed homing.
+Perfect for medium and long range.

-* Jacks: Throw these piercing gravity-affected projectiles with wild abandon, or throw a bunch of seeking jacks that will mercilessly bounce toward enemies for a time.
+* Jacks: Throw these piercing gravity-affected projectiles with wild abandon, or throw a bunch of seeking jacks that will mercilessly bounce toward enemies for a time but will lock you out of throwing more until they return to you.

 * Pepper Grinder: This is your pepper-flavored chaingun.
 Secondary fire turns the handle the other way, turning it into a makeshift shotgun!

-* Teapot Cannon: Launch bubbles of super-hot tea that explode and poison enemies they hit.
+* Teapot Cannon: Launch blobs of super-hot tea that explode and poison enemies they hit.
 Don't be afraid of overheating—you can let out the accumulated steam with secondary fire (it also pushes enemies away!)

 * Ice Wand: The stream of freezing cold passes through enemies, slowing them down and eventually turning them into ice crystals.
 Secondary attack creates a temporary ice wall that shields you from attacks.
 Hint: once the ice wall starts to melt, hit it with primary attack to restore its integrity!